raspberrypilearning/comic-character/en/step_2.md

 You will need to define the length of the total number of slides using the Document Object Model (DOM).

-The DOM uses a method called querySelectorAll which can find all the CSS selectors of an element.
+The DOM uses a method called querySelectorAll which can find and return all elements in a document that match a specified CSS selector.

 --- collapse ---

 ---
-title: What does the Doccument Object Model do exactly?
+title: What does the Document Object Model do exactly?
 ---

+The Document Object Model (DOM) is a programming interface for web documents.
+It serves as a bridge between web documents and programming languages (such as JavaScript).This provides a way to interact with and manipulate the content and structure of a web page dynamically.

+The DOM allows developers to interact using the following methods:

++ Dynamic Interaction:
+It allows dynamic interaction with the web page.
+Using languages e.g. JavaScript, developers can access, modify, or manipulate the content and structure of the page.

++ Event Handling:
+The DOM enables the handling of user actions or events, such as clicks or keyboard inputs.
+Developers can link event listeners to specific elements and run custom code in response to these events.

++ Content Manipulation:
+Developers can add, delete, or modify elements and content on the page dynamically.
+This is commonly used to update the page without requiring a full page reload.

++ Data Exchange:
+It facilitates the exchange of data between the web page and the server.

 --- /collapse ---